Definition of 'out'

 These examples have been automatically selected and may contain sensitive content.
 Read more…

 How it will be funded when this money runs out is not clear.
 Times, Sunday Times (2016)To single out a player is not the right thing.
 The Sun (2016)Other airlines have moved out in recent years.
 Times, Sunday Times (2016)But it meant that our minds and sympathies reached out beyond our nationality.
 Times, Sunday Times (2017)They are actually shedding off in the wash and going straight out to sea.
 Smithsonian Mag (2017)The group has set out its plans in a video online.
 Times, Sunday Times (2016)We concluded that the form book did fly out of the window but not very far.
 Times, Sunday Times (2016)Governments cannot strike out in a new direction as suddenly as could an individual like me.
 Times, Sunday Times (2017)Why this was played out in public is beyond me.
 The Sun (2016)And we all know it will have helped New Zealand clear out the cobwebs in the dusty areas.
 Times, Sunday Times (2016)To take money out is incredibly expensive from a tax point of view.
 Times, Sunday Times (2012)We have suffered from a lot of injuries and players dropping out.
 Times, Sunday Times (2013)Two years out and the expectation builds.
 Times, Sunday Times (2013)Raise left arm straight out to side.
 The Sun (2009)Yet the optimists will be pleased with their chances of getting out of the group.
 Times, Sunday Times (2014)That means that some of them will come up to bat and strike out.
 Times, Sunday Times (2012)The money paid out to the public will increase their bank balances.
 Collins Dictionary of Economics (1993)We will get a lot out of that game.
 Times, Sunday Times (2011)Your fondness for a night out is well documented.
 The Sun (2012)The team will now carry out a larger trial.
 Times, Sunday Times (2016)There is a myth that our plans have come out of the blue.
-Times, Sunday Times (2011)We are about to find out what happens when we are taken off the drugs.
-Times, Sunday Times (2013)There are many different scams to look out for.
+Times, Sunday Times (2011)There are many different scams to look out for.
 The Sun (2015)Your paths are beyond tracing out.
 Christianity Today (2000)How much has that unnecessary pounding taken out of New Approach?
 The Sun (2008)

 Trends of 'out'